Guild of One-Name Studies

 I started work on my husband's family tree (Lingwood) in 1995.
 To solve some of the queries and mysteries the original family tree developed lots of unrelated branches and in essence was the start of an informal one name study.
 I joined the Guild of One Name Studies in 2009 to progress this in a more organised manner!

 Through the Lingwood surname study I aim to research all the occurrences of the name and its variants world-wide.
 Whilst I have gathered lots of information over the years I have always been anxious about committing this to paper, or a website, knowing that there were still many gaps in the information.
-But as many others have said - a one name project will never be 100% completed!
+But as many others have said - a one name project will never be 100% complete!

 So there is now a website for the Lingwood one name study, for information see links at the bottom of this page.
 Here you will find more detailed information, analysis, facts and histories.
 I hope you find the information useful and interesting and if you have any queries please get in touch.